akka/akka/akka-docs/scala/actors.rst

 ``preRestart`` and ``postRestart`` callbacks.

-Extending Actors using PartialFunction chaining
+Extending Actors using aroundReceive and PartialFunction chaining
 ===============================================

-A bit advanced but very useful way of defining a base message handler and then extend that, either through inheritance or delegation, is to use ``PartialFunction.orElse`` chaining.
+You can create "mixin" traits or abstract classes using the ``aroundReceive`` method on ``Actor``.
+By default, ``aroundReceive`` simply calls ``receive``; the difference is that when overriding ``aroundReceive``, you are required to chain up to ``super.aroundReceive`` with ``PartialFunction.orElse``:

+.. includecode:: code/akka/docs/actor/ActorDocSpec.scala#receive-aroundReceive

+Multiple traits that extend ``aroundReceive`` in this way can be mixed in to the same concrete class.
+The concrete class need not do anything special, it implements ``receive`` as usual.

+``PartialFunction.orElse`` chaining can also be used for more complex scenarios, like dynamic runtime registration of handlers:

 .. includecode:: code/akka/docs/actor/ActorDocSpec.scala#receive-orElse

-Or:

-.. includecode:: code/akka/docs/actor/ActorDocSpec.scala#receive-orElse2